What is LinkedIn?

 When you first send a possible contact an invitation, do it from his or her own profile page by clicking the Add to Your Network link.

-By adding people this way, rather than simply going to the Add Connections tab, you can send a personalized message such as “Thanks for talking with me at the Legal Eagle event!
-It was great to meet you,” or “We worked together at company X. So great to catch up with you here.”
+By adding people this way, rather than simply going to the Add Connections tab, you can send a personalized message such as “Thanks for talking with me at the Legal Eagles event!
+It was great to meet you,” or “We worked together at company X. It’s so great to catch up with you here.”

 This gives you the opportunity to remind the contact where you know him or her from.
 This is particularly useful if you’re getting back in touch after a long period of time, say from an old job or internship.
 It is important to have a profile picture so that you are easily recognized.